Buffett's Berkshire Nears a Deal to Buy Oncor--2nd Update

-Berkshire Hathaway Inc.'s energy business is nearing a deal to buy Oncor, one of the country's largest electricity transmissions businesses, according to people familiar with the matter.
+Berkshire Hathaway Inc.'s energy business is nearing a deal to buy Oncor, one of the country's largest electricity-transmission businesses, according to people familiar with the matter.

 Continue Reading Below